mrkrisgee/PPE_detection/README.md

 ## Overview

-This repository provides the code for training a custom YOLOv8 model to detect whether individuals are wearing personal protective equipment (PPE) in videos.
+This repository provides the code for training a custom YOLOv8 model with custom data to detect whether individuals are wearing personal protective equipment (PPE) in videos.
 YOLOv8 (You Only Look Once) is a state-of-the-art, real-time object detection system.

 ## Examples